 "Jumby" is a Hebrew supernatural "Dibuk": Kabbala for an evil spirit.
 The yang to an Ibur's ying.
-Unlike an Ibur, good unborn spirits that are the scrubbing bubbles of the human soul, Dibuk's are bad and make the possessed person commit the same wicked mitzvahs (Mitvah = Karma to you or me, unless you happen to believe this Kabbala crap - and if you do?
-Good for you!) the Dibuk did in life and eventually cause the host to die.
+Unlike an Ibur, good unborn spirits that are the scrubbing bubbles of the human soul, Dibuk's are bad and make the possessed person commit the same wicked mitzvahs the Dibuk did in life and eventually cause the host to die (Mitvah = Karma to you or me, unless you happen to believe this Kabbala crap - and if you do?
+Good for you!).

 So just what is it about being born human, frail, powerless, and mortal, that Jumby finds so damn appealing?
 And if he did get born, so what?
 Unlike, say, ROSEMARY'S BABY, Jumby has no support group to see him through to birth and a good private school.
-Why would Jumby being a baby be worse than Jumby as an awesome force of nature?
+Why would Jumby being a helpless baby be worse than Jumby as an awesome force of nature?
 You get pregnant with Jumby, you get an abortion.